The Heroes of Olympus: The House of Hades

 In Tartarus, Percy and Annabeth travel towards the "Doors of Death", the only pathway back to the mortal world, with help from Bob the Titan, hoping to escape and simultaneously stop more monsters from getting through.
 In the mortal world, the remaining demigods search for the mortal side of the Doors to help open them.
-They also meet with Reyna Avila Ramírez-Arellano, a Roman demigod; she, Nico, and Coach Hedge leave with the Athena Parthenos for Camp Half-Blood.
+They also meet with Reyna Avila Ramírez-Arellano, a Roman demigod; she, Nico, and Coach Hedge leave with the Athena Parthenos from Epirus, Greece, and Shadow Travel to Camp Half-Blood.
 Once reunited, the original seven sail for Greece, where they expect Gaea's main force will gather.
 This book is set in the first half of July.
+The Graphic novel adaptation "The House of Hades Graphic Novel" was released 24 September 2024.

 The Blood of Olympus

 While Reyna, Nico, and Coach Hedge travel towards Camp Half-Blood (where the Romans are preparing to attack the Greeks), the seven of the quest travel to Athens.
-With help from the gods, the demigods defeat the giants in Athens.
-They then return to the fight on Camp Half-Blood, where Leo sacrifices himself to defeat Gaea.
+With help from the gods, the demigods defeat the giants in Athens. where Leo sacrifices himself to defeat Gaea.
 He is later resurrected by his bronze dragon Festus and goes to find his crush Calypso.
 Unaware that he is alive, Camp Half-Blood and Camp Jupiter mourn his loss, determining to become allies and prevent such a deadly war from happening again.
 This book is set in the second half of July.